charlie-crawford/CS106-lab6-OLD/cs106-lab6-master 2/Tasks.md

 In this part of the Lab, you will create a program that can read and write text expressed using a variable bitrate encoding.
 Such schemes can be used to compress files so that both storage and transmission consume fewer resources.

 The canonical variable bitrate algorithm is called Huffman coding after its inventor, David Huffman, who, as a student at MIT, came up with the technique and proved its optimality in response to a homework assignment professor.
 You can read more about the algorithm in its [Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) article.
 More common characters are encoded using short bit strings, while rarer characters use much longer bit strings.
-The savings on the short, common characters more than make up for the extra bits for the rarely occurring longer characters.
+The savings on the short, common characters more than make up for the extra bits used for the rarely occuring longer characters.

 To avoid confusion, Huffman coding uses a prefix code scheme, meaning that no character's encoding forms the beginning sequence of any other.
 So, for example, if the code 00 represents the letter e, then no other code may begin with 00 – they must all use 01, 10, or 11 instead.
 This ensures that the encoded bit string has a unique interpretation.
 It also means that the encoding scheme can be conveniently represented using a binary tree, with symbols at the leaves and the corresponding code for that symbol determined by the path to it from the root.
 By convention, left branches correspond to a 0 in the code, and right branches to a 1.
 So if the leaf node for the letter t is reached by going left-right-left from the root, then the code for t would be 010.